 This has served as a welcome force for debate and a re-appraisal of what is appropriate in the workplace.
 At the end of July 2018 the Parliamentary Committee published a report on sexual harassment that called for action by the government, regulators and employers to put the issue of sexual harassment at the top of their agenda.

 Defining sexual harassment in the workplace

-“unwanted conduct of a sexual nature – that has the purpose or effect of violating dignity or creating an intimidating, hostile, degrading, humiliating or offensive environment.”
+Sexual harassment is unwanted conduct of a sexual nature.
+It has the purpose or effect of violating the dignity of a worker, or creating an intimidating, hostile, degrading, humiliating or offensive environment for them.

 In practice, examples can include use of sexual language and innuendo, display or sharing of pornographic images, unwanted touching or even sexual assault.

 The most common cases we see in HR are where a working environment and culture is so relaxed that people openly use innuendo and crude jokes that is perceived by most as ‘banter’.

 However, allowing this culture to take root places the business and its employees at risk, because you never know when you will hire someone who will take offence more easily than others, or find that someone who has seemingly accepted the behaviour for a period of time, then uses that ‘banter’ as an example of sexual harassment.

 Other common examples centre around unwanted advances from one member of staff to another, often taking place at work parties or resulting from affairs that turn sour.

 A BBC survey conducted in 2017 reported that 40% of women and 18% of men had experienced unwanted sexual behaviour at work.